Inter frame: Enhanced Direct/Skip Macroblock

-It predicts the movement from neighbour macroblocks in same frame.
+It predicts the movement from neighbor macroblocks in same frame.
 A possible criterion could be to copy the motion vector from a neighboring block.
 These modes are used in uniform zones of the picture where there is not much movement.

 In the figure above, pink blocks are Direct/Skip Mode coded blocks.
 As we can see, they are used very frequently, mainly in B-frames.

 Additional information

 Although the use of the term "frame" is common in informal usage, in many cases (such as in international standards for video coding by MPEG and VCEG) a more general concept is applied by using the word "picture" rather than "frame", where a picture can either be a complete frame or a single interlaced field.

 Video codecs such as MPEG-2, H.264 or Ogg Theora reduce the amount of data in a stream by following key frames with one or more inter frames.
 These frames can typically be encoded using a lower bit rate than is needed for key frames because much of the image is ordinarily similar, so only the changing parts need to be coded.